The Sutter Buttes Are The Smallest Mountain Range In The World!

 The buttes have been added to the California State Park System and are going through the process of determining land use.

-The MMF has a large selection of hikes with a variety of hike difficulty ratings... they even have classes on how to sketch wildlife drawings... no experience is necessary!
+The MMIH has a large selection of hikes with a variety of hike difficulty ratings ... they even have FULL MOON OR MOONLIGHT STROLL... you may want to bring a flashlight and something soft to sit on.

 It should be noted that no hiking or backpacking opportunities are available during the summer season due to extreme fire hazard.

-The Middle Mountain Foundation posts their fall hiking schedule in October and their spring hiking schedule in February.
+The Middle Mountain Interpretive Hikes posts their fall hiking schedule in October and their spring hiking schedule in February.

 Just on the northern outskirts of Colusa along the Sacramento River is the Colusa-Sacarmento River State Recreation Area.
 There is camping here... although, motorhomes have to be smaller than 27 feet and trailers must be under 24 feet.
 The park is near downtown Colusa, nine miles east of I-5 on Highway 20, north of Sacramento.
 The telephone number is (530) 458-4927.